QUORA question: “What’s a collectible typewriter I should purchase on sight?”Posted: April 11, 2019

 You can see it in this trailer of the movie, when it’s delivered under a birthday cake and later typed on and hidden under the threshold.

 It’s super-flat and fits in most backpacks, plus it’s a snappy typer.
 These machines are quite rare and will fetch prices around 350–750$.
-I bought mine for 60euro and I’m not going to part with it, even though I had offers.
+I bought mine for sixty euro and I’m not going to part with it, even though I had offers far exceeding what I paid for mine.

 This is the only collectible that I don’t have, nor want.
 Iconic design typewriter that has become incredibly popular among collectors, but I typed on one and it felt like a toy, not an actual typewriter.
 And since I’m only interested in machines I can actually type on, I’m not really interested in owning one.